Tyrceo/Hiring-Test-Booking/README.md

 You should at least submit the following files:
   - Python:
     - a Pipefile and Pipfile.lock or requirements.txt for your python dependencies
-    - the python code you used for the preparation phase (could be a jupyter notebook)
+    - the python code you used for the preparation phase (it can be a jupyter notebook)
   - Data:
     - the geojson file you generated and you should be using in the visualization
-  - HTML/Javascript/CSS:
+  - HTML/Javascript/CSS:\
+    the visualization itself
-    - the visualization itself.
-An html file for the data vizualization (js, css could be in separate files or all in the html)
+    - An html file for the data vizualization
+    - optionally: the js and css if you keep them separated

 Basically we should be able to easily:
   - reproduce your python environment (`pipenv install` or `pip install -r requirements.txt`) and run your code to generate the geojson